danielsobrado/CCDAK-Exam-Questions/Security/README.md

 ### Migrating to Secure Topic Configurations

 Use the `zookeeper-security-migration` tool for upgrading existing topics to secure configurations, ensuring all aspects of Kafka security are addressed.

-Implementing the described security configurations will significantly bolster your Kafka environment's defense against unauthorized access and data breaches, aligning with best practices for secure data handling.